 'Nudges' vs. Taxes: A Theoretical Framework with Four Empirical Applications (with Hunt Allcott and William Morrison)

 Generalized Capital Taxation with Sufficient Statistics (with Antoine Ferey and Benjamin B. Lockwood)

-The Behavioral Economics of State-Run Lotteries: Evidence and Welfare Implications (with Hunt Allcott and Benjamin B. Lockwood)
+The Optimal Taxation of Lotteries: Who P(l)ays and Who Wins? (with Hunt Allcott and Benjamin B. Lockwood)

 Other writing (Policy papers, etc.)